-Resolution plays an important role in the obtaining estimates for λ_1 and λ_2 .
+- Resolution plays an important role in obtaining estimates for λ_1 and λ_2 .
 For a μ CT measurement the resolution is commonly chosen appropriately depending on snow type.
 While fresh Snow (PP) is typically reconstructed with 10μ m voxel size, melt forms (MF) and larger particles have larger voxel sizes of 35μ m or 54μ m.
 Since we have obtained λ_1 and λ_2 with two independent methods that agree reasonably well we conclude that the resolution is generally sufficient to estimate the involved length scales.
-To further confirm that that there is no remaining bias with resolution we assessed the ratio $\lambda_2/\text{voxelsize}$.
+To further confirm that that there is no remaining bias with resolution we assessed the ratio λ_2 /voxelsize.
 Ideally this would be constant for all samples, implying that λ_2 is equally well resolved for all snow samples.
-For our data, this this ratio is 9.8 with a standard deviation of 2.6.
+For our data, this this ratio is 9.8 on average, with a standard deviation of 2.6.
 The correlation coefficient with the voxel size is $R^2 = -.2$, which implies that there is a slight dependence on resolution.
-A systematic assessment is however difficult since snow types and grain sizes are not equally distributed over the resolution.

-The image resolution plays another important role in the interpretation of the expansion of the two-point correlation function.
+A systematic assessment is however difficult since snow types and grain sizes are not equally distributed over the resolution on systematic difference between small and large voxel sizes, implying that λ_2 can be considered as equally well resolved for all snow samples. - The image resolution plays another important role in the interpretation of the expansion of the two-point correlation function.
 As pointed out by Torquato (2002), a missing r^2 term is generally equivalent to a smooth interface while discontinuities, like sharp edges, would lead to a second order term.
 Fresh snow and depth hoar crystals are known to have these discontinuities, at least visually.
 But it remains questionable if these features can be detected objectively at the micrometer scale from image analysis.
 In an image, discontinuities are always smeared out, virtually contributing to the third order term.

-5.1.3 Anisotropy
+20 5.1.3 Anisotropy

-The present data set of snow samples embodies a large number of anisotropic samples, which was specifically the subject of Löwe et al. (2013) the data is based on.
-It is thus dataset was previously used to study the anisotropic properties of snow (Löwe et al., 2013).
-Therefore it is necessary to elaborate on the impact of anisotropy on in the present analysis which is exclusively involves isotropic two-point correlation functions.
+The present dataset was previously used to study the anisotropic properties of snow (Löwe et al., 2013).
+Therefore it is necessary to elaborate on the impact of anisotropy in the present analysis which exclusively involves isotropic two-point correlation functions.
 It is important to note that the our analysis does not assume isotropy, but it rather includes the orientational averaging in the three Cartesian directions as a part of the method.
 Such a procedure is principally valid for arbitrary samples.
 Moreover, also the geometrical interpretation of the quantities remains valid.
 This was rigorously shown for λ_1 Berryman (1998) which relates the slope of the two-point correlation function at the origin for arbitrary anisotropic structures after orientational averaging to the surface area per unit volume s.
-Though we did not find a mathematical proof for the corresponding statement for λ_2 , the agreement of λ_2^{cf} (obtained from the two-point correlation function, orientationally averaged) with λ_2^{vtk} (obtained from direct computation of the interfacial curvatures) strongly suggests its validity.
-In addition, we assessed that the residuals between λ_2^{vtk} (where anisotropy does not play a role) and λ_2^{cf} are not correlated with anisotropy ($R^2 = .026$).
+Though we did not find a mathematical proof for the corresponding statement for λ_2 , the agreement of $\lambda_2^{\rm cf}$ (obtained from the two-point correlation function, orientationally averaged) with $\lambda_2^{\rm vtk}$ (obtained from direct computation of the interfacial curvatures) strongly suggests its validity.
+In addition, we assessed that the residuals between $\lambda_2^{\rm vtk}$ (where anisotropy does not play a role) and $\lambda_2^{\rm cf}$ are not correlated with anisotropy ($R^2 = .026$).